 Licensed nuclear technology contracts with the UAE could provide commercial benefits to the U.S. nuclear industry or its international competitors.
 While Emirati officials have stated their strong desire for nuclear cooperation with the United States and have incorporated former U.S. government officials and U.S. contractors into their early plans and activities, the UAE also is seeking similar cooperation from other international sources.
 The expected value of eventual construction and management contracts is in the tens of billions of dollars.
-The UAE and France signed a nuclear cooperation agreement in January 2008, and the UAE has signed a memorandum of understanding with Japan concerning nuclear technology.
-The UAE embassy reports that their government is negotiating agreements with the United Kingdom and South Korea.
-On November 24, 2008, Dr. Anwar Mohammed Gargash, Minister of State for Foreign Affairs, stated that the United Kingdom is "a partner of great interest to the UAE in the pursuit of a civilian nuclear capability and bilateral relations between the UAE and the UK are set to be consolidated on this basis."48
+The UAE and France signed a nuclear cooperation agreement in with France in January 2008 and a similar agreement with South Korea June 22, 2009.
+The UAE has also signed memoranda of understanding with Japan and the United Kingdom concerning nuclear technology.